Ensuring Holistic Child Development

 The proper development of a child’s communication skills from a young age is crucial as it can significantly impact their confidence in speech, clarity of articulation and ability to cope in social settings in the future.

-As such, there are a list of activities that are useful in helping toddlers sharpen their communication skills.
+As such, there is a list of activities that are useful in helping toddlers sharpen their communication skills.
 These include:

 ❖ Role playing using puppets: Incorporating a storyline with dialogue can help your child better absorb words and phrases.
 (Toddler Approved, n.d)